Financial-Times/annotations-rw-neo4j/README.md

 * `go build .`

 ## Running locally

 * `govendor test -v -race`
 * `go install`
 * `$GOPATH/bin/annotations-rw-neo4j [--help]`
+*  you will need a local neo4j and kafka running or you can disable the functionality that requires kafka by setting the env var `SHOULD_FORWARD_MESSAGES=false`

 ## Endpoints